The Aeolian island Salina north of Sicily is a volcanic island where you can hike the extinct volcanoes and scuba dive in the Tyrrhenian Sea.

 From our terrace, we could see the active volcano Stromboli emitting a stream of smoke from its craters.
 At night, there were no streetlights close by and in the darkness, we could, besides the amazing star sky, see the lava sprinkle up from the volcano.

 The slow life of Malfa

 Slow pace, charming, quiet, and friendly people.
 That’s how to describe the life in Salina and Malfa in October.
-It suited us, and a 9 months old baby perfect.
+It suited us perfect.

 Malfa is built around steep roads, and hills that lead down to a small fishing port and to a pebbly beach cove.
 The vegetation is rich and green.
 Along the hills are terraced vineyards of the Malvasia grape.
 Farmers are cultivating crops like capers, olives, and figs up against the slopes of the volcanoes.